Joker (character): Origins

 However, the Joker's unreliable memory has allowed writers to develop other origins for the character.
 "Case Study", a Paul Dini-Alex Ross story, describes the Joker as a sadistic gangster who creates the Red Hood identity because he misses the thrill of committing robberies.
 He has his fateful first meeting with Batman, which results in his disfigurement.
 It is suggested that the Joker is sane, and researches his crimes to look like the work of a sick mind in order to avoid the death penalty.
-In Batman Confidential #7–12, the character, Jack, is a career criminal who is bored with his work.
+In Batman Confidential #7–12, the character Jack is a career criminal who is bored with his work.
 He encounters (and becomes obsessed with) Batman during a heist, embarking on a crime spree to attract the Caped Crusader's attention.
 After Jack injures Batman's girlfriend, Batman scars Jack's face with a permanent grin and betrays him to a group of mobsters, who torture him in a chemical plant.
-Jack escapes, but falls into an empty vat as gunfire punctures chemical tanks above him.
+Jack escapes but falls into an empty vat as gunfire punctures chemical tanks above him.
 The flood of chemicals (used in anti-psychotic medication) alters his appearance and completes his transformation.
 In The Brave and the Bold #31, the superhero Atom enters the Joker's mind and sees the criminal's former self - a violent sociopath who tortures animals, murders his own parents, and kills for fun while committing robberies.
 Snyder's "Zero Year" (2013) suggests that the pre-disfigured Joker was a criminal mastermind leading a gang of Red Hoods.

-The Joker has claimed a number of origins, including being the child of an abusive father who broke his nose, and the long-lived jester of an Egyptian pharaoh.
-As Batman says: "Like any other comedian, he uses whatever material will work."